Character Flaws and Strengths: Guide + Examples

 Step 3: Add Punctuation Inside Quotes.

-Some punctuation rules differ may slightly differ in British English, but these format is used with most modern fiction.
+Some punctuation rules differ slightly in British English, but this format is used in most modern fiction.

 Step 4: Interrupted Dialogue.